cloudyuga/genai/Module-00-Basic-Python/Readme.md

 Learn f-strings, format specifiers, and embedding expressions inside strings.

 ### 📁 5.
 Lists, Dictionaries, Sets
-Collections explained with examples: indexing, looping, comprehension, mutability.
+Collections explained with examples of lists, dictionaries and sets.

 ### 📁 6.
 Files
 Read/write to files, context managers (with statement), and file handling best practices.